HamStudy/hamstudy-hambook/general2023/content/Part 1. The Science/Chapter 4. Advanced Antenna Systems/section 4-2 SWR and Antenna Matching.md

 > **Key Information:** If the SWR on an antenna feed line is 5:1, and a matching network at the transmitter end is adjusted to present a 1:1 SWR to the transmitter, the resulting SWR on the feed line remains 5:1. {{< link id="G9A08" >}}

 The matching network (antenna tuner) transforms the impedance seen by the transmitter, protecting it from high SWR.
-But between the tuner and antenna, that 5:1 SWR still exists with all its losses.
+However, between the tuner and antenna, that 5:1 SWR still exists with all its losses.
 The tuner doesn't change your antenna's resonant frequency—a 40-meter dipole remains resonant at 7.150 MHz whether you use a tuner or not.

 > **Key Information:** An impedance matching transformer at a transmitter output is used to present the desired impedance to the transmitter and feed line. {{< link id="G7C03" >}}